tbhrc/Xva.ae/iaiv3/README.txt

 Tailwind CSS is loaded from CDN in each HTML file.
 Custom helpers and animation styles are defined in assets/css/styles.css.
 Client-side behaviour (scroll bar, animations, readiness logic) is in assets/js/main.js.

+##Version Control
+all new developments must be updated in the @v6-Improvements